2023–2025 Sundhnúkur eruptions: Svartsengi power station

 The repair and reconnection of Njarðvíkuræð hot-water pipeline was completed on the afternoon of 9 February 2024, approximately 30 hours after it was breached, restoring the supply of hot water to the wider Reykjanes area.
 Workers managed to splice together the undamaged sections of the old pipeline with the new underground system, often working through the night.
 In the weeks leading up to the February 2024 eruption, workers had been constructing an underground bypass pipeline parallel to an older one, designed to be more resistant to damage from lava flows.
 This was done before any lava had reached the area.
 The plan was to link the intact section of the old pipeline, unaffected by the lava, to the new underground pipeline at both ends, outside the lava field formed in the February eruption.
 Despite these efforts, the newly constructed bypass pipeline collapsed under the pressure of the lava flow late evening on 9 February.
 Immediately, workers started to construct a new pipeline, which was placed on top of the fresh lava.
 Around 50 hours later, on 12 February, water began flowing through the new pipeline.
 A few weeks after the success, workers completed burying the new pipeline in the fresh lava, ensuring it is now underground and protected from potential future lava flows.
-Lava from the May–June eruption in 2024 came within 700 m of the power station's pipeline in the north, although it caused no danger.
+Lava from the May–June 2024 eruption came within 700 m of the power station's pipeline in the north, although it caused no danger.
 Authorities stated that they were prepared for the possibility of lava flowing over the pipeline, as it had been reinforced with soil fill.
 In the November–December 2024 eruption, lava flowed over the pipeline without causing any damage, although it was stated that it would have been "very serious" if the pipeline had been compromised.